zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-extensions.md

 context.BulkInsert(invoices, options => { options.IncludeGraph = true});
 ```

-The [Bulk Insert](https://entityframework-extensions.net/bulk-insert) method is not only faster than using the `SaveChanges` method but also [reduces the memory consumption](https://entityframework-extensions.net/v7-100-0-0-include-graph#memory-performance-improvements)
+The [Bulk Insert](https://entityframework-extensions.net/bulk-insert) method is not only faster than using the `SaveChanges` method but also [reduces memory consumption](https://entityframework-extensions.net/v7-100-0-0-include-graph#memory-performance-improvements)

 **10k invoices, 50k InvoiceItem**: